lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Typography.md

 If you want to apply the classes to entire site, we recommend the following practice:

-1. In /cx-layout/src/components/Helmet/Helmet.token.ts, within asHelmetToken() and in the *Theme* Domain, provide the site's font class.
+1. Within asHelmetToken() and in the *Theme* Domain, provide the site's font class.
+(TBD link to Helmet doc)

 ```
 const Default = asHelmetToken({